tukl-msd/finance.benchmark/doc/Benchmark_v2_Specification.md

 The intent is that the Low band is appropriate for low latency calculations, e.g. real-time risk, Standard is intended for more general risk analysis purposes, and High is really only of academic interest to show that a method can scale to high accuracies. `TODO: Should probably add a reference for these claims`

-(In order for this to meaningful, that means that we need to have reference prices for all tasks in the workload that are accurate down to around 1e-8.
-That may actually be infeasible, but it would be interesting if it were a spur or a challenge to people.)

 Accuracy for a workload is defined in terms of RMSE.
 If there is a workload of _n_ items, and _e\_i_ and _o\_i_ are the observed and expected prices, then in order to meet a given accuracy band, __both__ criteria must be met:

 1. tol >= sqrt( sum( ( (e_i-o_i)/e_i )^2, i=1..n) / n )
 2. 4*tol >= max( (e_i-o_i)/e_i, i=1..n )

-The second criterion is to avoid high variance solutions which are good on average, given that infrequent but high error solutions are undesirable in practise.
+The second criterion is to avoid high variance solutions which are good on average, given that infrequent but high error solutions are undesirable in practice.

-(My feeling is that there should be a way to define this in a way that depends on $n$, but
-I'm not sure of the maths right now.
-I'd have to do some thinking, but it feels like the maximum allowed error should grow as a function of $\sqrt{n}$, both for statistical and numerical reasons.)

 Results Reporting
 ===